 When he’s not at the farm, Neal enjoys spending time with his wife Suzy and son Ty, and target shooting.

-Andrew Bernzott was born and raised in Connersville, Indiana.
+Andrew Bernzott was raised in Connersville, Indiana.
 He completed his Bachelor’s of Agricultural Economics with a Minor in Farm Management in 2017 from Purdue University.
-After school, Andrew spent his first year managing an operation on the west side of the state before joining Rulon Enterprises in February 2018.
+After school, Andrew spent his first year as an associate operations manager on the west side of the state before joining Rulon Enterprises in February 2018.

 Outside of the farm, Andrew enjoys spending time with his family and friends, shooting, and working with his hands.